 Poison ivy plants sometimes have white berries, which help the plant spread.
 Birds eat the berries and transplant the seeds on new areas along with their droppings.
 This may help explain why poison ivy is so common: It can be found in each state in the U.S., except for Alaska, Hawaii, and parts of the West Coast.

 How to Spot Poison Oak

 Poison oak has three leaves shaped in lobes that resemble the leaves of an oak tree.

 Poison oak grows in low shrubs in the eastern U.S. On the Pacific Coast, it grows in long vines.

 How to Spot Poison Sumac

-Poison sumac is most common in the Midwest, though it makes appearances up and down the East coast.
-Its favorite habitats are bogs, swamps, and the shores of the Mississippi river.
+Poison sumac is most common in the Midwest, though it's also found up and down the East Coast.
+It favors bogs, swamps, and the shores of the Mississippi River.